 Pope names Irish-born cardinal to run Vatican in papal transition period

-Irish-American Kevin Farrell is the new ‘camerlengo’ who runs Vatican between death or resignation of a pontiff and election of new one
+Kevin Farrell is new ‘camerlengo’ who runs Vatican between death or resignation of a pontiff and election of new one

 A November 2016 photograph of Cardinal Kevin Joseph Farrell, the new ‘camerlengo’.
 Photograph: Reuters/Stefano Rellandini